Create and manage database connections

-- Identity: Choose the identity you want to use with this connection.
+- Identity: Select the identity you want to use with this connection.

 - Connection Type: A list of supported databases.
-Choose the type of database to which you're connecting.
+Select the type of database to which you're connecting.

 Note: This list contains all supported databases, regardless of whether you installed their drivers.
 You must first install the database driver for the database type you want to use.
-Choosing a database from this list without installing the corresponding driver will not work.
-For information about the Microsoft SQL Server options listed here, see "Microsoft SQL Server."
+You can't select a database from this list without first installing the corresponding driver.
+For information about the Microsoft SQL Server options listed here, see "Microsoft SQL Server".

-- Timezone: If you want to convert data of date and time types read from the database into the Splunk server's local time zone, specify the source database time zone for the conversion.
-When the time zone is set, you have two time zone conversion options depending on the localTimezoneConversionEnabled setting in
+- Timezone: If you want to convert data of date and time types read from the database into the Splunk server's local time zone, enter the source database time zone for the conversion.
+When you set the time zone, you have two time zone conversion options depending on the localTimezoneConversionEnabled setting in

-- When localTimezoneConversionEnabled is undefined or set to false, the system will only convert index time values read from table columns in the source database into the local time zone.
+- When you don't define localTimezoneConversionEnabled or set it to false, the system only converts index time values read from table columns in the source database into the local time zone.
 This conversion option only applies to inputs.

-- When localTimezoneConversionEnabled is set to true, the system will convert all date and time data type (datetime, time, date, timestamp) values into the local time zone except source datetime values that already include time zone information (e.g., TIMESTAMP WITH TIMEZONE).
+- When you set localTimezoneConversionEnabled to true, the system converts all date and time data type (datetime, time, date, timestamp) values into the local time zone except source datetime values that already include time zone information For example, TIMESTAMP WITH TIMEZONE).
 This conversion option applies to inputs, dbxqueries, and dblookups.

 Timestamp in database Database time zone Splunk Server (JVM) time zone Indexed timestamp value Without timezone conversion 2006-02-15 04:34:33 UTC Asia/Shanghai (GMT+8) 2006-02-15 04:34:33 in Asia/Shanghai time zone With timezone conversion 2006-02-15 04:34:33 UTC Asia/Shanghai (GMT+8) 2006-02-15 12:34:33 in Asia/Shanghai time zone

-- Note that if the column in your database contains timezone information (e.g. column with a TIMESTAMP WITH TIMEZONE type), the timezone you set here will be ignored.
+- If the column in your database contains timezone information For example, for the column with a TIMESTAMP WITH TIMEZONE type), Splunk ignores the timezone you set here.

 - The timezone setting defaults to JVM time zone.
-If there is no JVM time zone settings, the time zone of your operating system will be used.
+If there are no JVM time zone settings, Splunk uses the time zone of your operating system.